Jacqueline Pilati (she/ella)

-Born and raised in Lenapehoking (New York City), Jacqueline Pilati (she/ella) is an urban farmer, teacher, and seed keeper.
-She is a Professional Development Instructor at the New York Botanical Garden and Adjunct Instructor at Bank Street College of Education where she leads teacher institutes and courses in garden-based learning and experiential science investigations.
+Born and raised in Lenapehoking (New York City), with ancestral roots in Borikén and Sicilia, Jacqueline is a Professional Development Instructor at the New York Botanical Garden and Adjunct Instructor at Bank Street College of Education where she leads teacher institutes and courses in garden-based learning and experiential science investigations.
+Jacqueline designs curriculum and workshops in the areas of Science Education, Food Justice, Environmental Education, Seed Justice, and Social Studies for clients such as the Empire State Building, Battery Park Conservancy, Soul Fire Farm, and Bank Street’s Tiorati Workshop for Environmental Studies.

 In 2018, she founded Reclaim Seed NYC, an urban seed initiative rooted in education and community.
 The project stewards a community-sustained seed library, educates for seed and food sovereignty, and works towards building a regional seed network reflective of the region's foodways and climate.
 Her work can be followed on Instagram @shesavesseed

-Her research interests include science education, participatory organic plant breeding, inclusive history, community action research, Sicilian and African diaspora foodways, Taíno history, culture and foodways.
+Her research interests include science education, participatory organic plant breeding, community action research, Sicilian and African diaspora foodways, Taíno history, culture and foodways.

 Lex Barlowe, she/her